Aliases for CPTP Gene

 GeneCards Summary for CPTP Gene

 CPTP (Ceramide-1-Phosphate Transfer Protein) is a Protein Coding gene.
+Diseases associated with CPTP include Ovarian Squamous Cell Carcinoma.
 Among its related pathways are Metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include phospholipid binding and glycolipid binding.
+Gene Ontology (GO) annotations related to this gene include phospholipid binding and glycolipid binding.
 An important paralog of this gene is GLTPD2.

 UniProtKB/Swiss-Prot for CPTP Gene